Saadkhan55/warwicktkd/readme.txt

 ---- css.sh: compress css-developer files into single css file in css folder
 ---- js.sh: compress js-developer files into single js file in js folder

 -- css
-----combined.css: main style sheet (minified)
----- fonts: Leave this folder as is has fonts

--- css (developer)
-----main.css: Main style sheet (edit less version)
+----style.css: Main style sheet (edit less version)
 ---- fonts: Leave this folder as is has fonts

 ---- vendor: All items not created by me